 The allure of exotic destinations comes partly from the luscious foliage of tropical plants.
 You may find this hard to believe, but many tropical plants are actually very hardy and adaptable and can be grown indoors in most parts of the world.

-In the following article, we will talk about the advantages of growing these plants indoors.
-We will also give you some tips for growing exotic plants indoors and we will give you a list of the best tropical plants to grow indoors.
+In the following article, we will talk about the advantages of growing these plants.
+We will also give you some tips for growing exotic plants and we will give you a list of the best tropical plants to grow indoors.

 Also known as the Bird of Paradise, this is one of the most popular exotic plants that you can grow indoors.
 It comes in many varieties, the most popular being Strelitzia reginae and Strelitzia Nicolai.
 Both varieties feature large leathery leaves, which resemble the leaves of the banana tree.
 The leaves sprout from ground level.
 The flowers grow on a stiff stalk, featuring orange sepals and blue petals and they resemble a tropical bird.

 Indoor plants can grow up to 1 meter tall and they need about 3-5 to bear flowers.
 Some indoor plants may never bloom, so make sure you consider all the growth requirements before you add a Caesalpinia to your collection.

 To thrive indoors, these plants need warmth, regular watering, and plenty of sunshine.
 To boost their growth, add some compost to its potting mix at the beginning of spring and fertilize them once a week during the growing season.
 While this is a plant that loves sunshine, the direct midday summer sun can be a bit too much for it, so it will require shelter.